microsoft/fluentui/ghdocs/Tutorial.md

 Open `index.html` file.

-Office UI Fabric react components provide support for Left-to-Right (LTR) and Right-to-Left (RTL) rendering out of the box.
+Fabric React components provide support for Left-to-Right (LTR) and Right-to-Left (RTL) rendering out of the box.

 You can specify the default direction in your `index.html`.
 Add the `dir` attribute with the value `ltr` to the `<html>` element: